Updated to: 15 January 2020Download as PDF

-EIA is a mandatory legal requirement in Pakistan.
-It started with the promulgation of Pakistan Environmental Protection Ordinance (PEPO) of 1983 (repealed in 1997).
-EIA became mandatory for all new projects, since 1st July 1994.
-Major events were the enactment of Pakistan Environmental Protection Act (PEPA), 1997 (Appendix-I) followed by IEE/EIA Regulations of 2000.
-These provide the legal basis for EIA in Pakistan until 2011.
+EIA is a mandatory legal requirement in Pakistan, starting with the promulgation of Pakistan Environmental Protection Ordinance (PEPO) of 1983 (repealed in 1997).
+EIA became mandatory for all new projects in July 1994.
+Other major events for EIA were the enactment of Pakistan Environmental Protection Act (PEPA), 1997 followed by the IEE/EIA Regulations of 2000.
+These provided the key legal basis for EIA in Pakistan until 2011.

 Pakistan Environmental Protection Act (PEPA) (1997)